 Juvenile Referees in New Jersey

 If a juvenile is arrested in New Jersey and local police do not decide to hold a stationhouse adjustment, they will file a criminal complaint which is then sent to the Superior Court, Family Division in the county where the juvenile lives.
 At this point, the case will be evaluated and put on a track, based on the specific circumstances.
 Some cases will proceed to a formal hearing before a Juvenile Judge, while others will be heard before a Juvenile Referee.
 The New Jersey Juvenile Referee Program is among the informal, alternative programs that can be used to resolve a juvenile delinquency case without formal court proceedings.
 When your child is scheduled to appear at a Juvenile Referee hearing, it is highly advisable to have an experienced juvenile defense attorney to ensure that their rights are protected.
 Alissa Hascup is gifted former prosecutor-turned defense attorney who passionately serves on behalf of children and parents across New Jersey throughout the juvenile justice process.
 Her reputation for excellence is coupled with a fierce dedication to her clients.
 In fact, Alissa was named among the Top 100 Criminal Trial Lawyers in the Nation, by the National Trial Lawyers Association.
-If your child has juvenile charges pending before a Juvenile Referee or Juvenile Judge in Middlesex County, Bergen County, Union County, Essex County, Passaic County, or elsewhere in New Jersey, contact The Law Offices of Alissa Hascup at 862-257-1200 for a free consultation with a New Jersey juvenile defense attorney who will be happy to answer all of your questions.
+If your child has juvenile charges pending before a Juvenile Referee or Juvenile Judge in Middlesex County, Bergen County, Union County, Essex County, Passaic County, or elsewhere in New Jersey, contact Alissa Hascup at 862-257-1200 for a free consultation with a New Jersey juvenile defense attorney who will be happy to answer all of your questions.